Skip to main content

 Compile and execute the code of this project again and execute it multiple times.
 The scenario will be that the first run fetches the data defined in the configuration file, then the proceeding run retrieves the data from the endpoint of the last run until now.
 If this time difference is larger than a week, the program only queries the next four days since the last execution.
 If there is no data available in a time window, because only a few seconds have passed since the last execution, the execution will fail with Error 404.

-At the end your config file should look something like this and the CustomWebserviceDataObject code like this.
+At the end the departure.conf file should look something like this and the CustomWebserviceDataObject code like this.

 info